gregorriegler/gregorriegler.github.io/_posts/2019-08-10-who-needs-lombok-anyhow.md

 ### Magic is harmful
 I don't want any magic in my code.
-It is the thing that makes behaviour non-transparent.
+It is the thing that makes behaviour opaque.
 It makes you fire up your debugger, because you don't actually understand what is going on behind the scenes.
 There should be no _behind the scenes_.
 Everything should be as explicit as possible, for economic reasons.